 6. The Hills Have Eyes (2006)

-Based off of the 1977 film with the same name, this is the story of a family being who become stranded in the southwest American desert, far away from any trace of civilization.
-Some gruesome scenes ensue, in which these naive suburbanites find themselves being stalked by hideous, murderous mutants.
+Based off of the 1977 film with the same name, this is the story of a family who becomes stranded in the southwest American desert, far away from any trace of civilization.
+Some gruesome scenes ensue in which these naive suburbanites find themselves being stalked by hideous, murderous mutants.

 5. Saw (2004)